05, September 2024

 Discover how the rise of e-commerce is allowing consumers to explore new trends in alcoholic spirits from around the world.

 In Japan, approximately 48% of people in their 20s consume green tea daily, compared to 94% of those aged over 50.
-Thus, the rising consumption of functional beverages can be attributed to several factors, including the busy lifestyles of modern consumers and the demand for convenient, on-the-go options that support wellness goals.
+Thus, the rising consumption of functional beverages can be attributed to several factors, including the busy lifestyles of modern customers and the demand for convenient, on-the-go options that support wellness goals.

 Products like probiotic drinks, plant-based protein beverages, Turkish coffee, Kombucha, and Japanese matcha are just a few examples of these beverages.
 Functional drinks are designed to provide specific health benefits beyond basic nutrition, such as improved digestion, enhanced energy levels, and better immune function.